-8th Pay Commission: Expect Fitment Factor Of 2.86 For Salary Revision, Says Key JCM Member
+8th Pay Commission: Fitment Factor Of 2.86 Expected For Salary Revision, Says Key JCM Member

-Amid growing expectations of an announcement related to the 8th Pay Commission, the employee forum that will be involved in the negotiations has its sight set on the fitment factor.
+As expectations grow over an announcement related to the 8th Pay Commission, the employee forum that will be involved in the negotiations has its sight set on the fitment factor.

 Fitment factor is the multiplication unit used for revising the basic salary and pension of government employees and retirees, respectively.